 When most businesses land a new customer, they can often enjoy that customer’s business for years to come.
-Unfortunately, for most event and wedding planners, this often isn’t the case because once you have seen a client through to their wedding day, chances are good that you may never have them as a client again.
+Unfortunately, for most event and wedding planners who focus on social-type of event, this often isn’t the case because once you have seen a client through to their wedding day or finished up their party planning, chances are good that you may never have them as a client again.

 Because of this, it is essential for wedding and event planners to keep your sales funnel full of prospects so that you don’t have to endure any dry spells.
 Of course, this is much easier said than done, because marketing and sales can be the most difficult task in running an event planning business.
 With that said, let’s take a look at some of the methods you can use to find more prospects.